simonswain/saibo/README.md

 Cells can trigger event listeners when their values change.

-Formulas can use values from other cells, width their values updating and triggering event handler when values they depend on change.
+Formulas can use values from other cells, with their values updating and triggering event handler when cells they depend on change.

 Cells can have a timer function to set their value at a regular interval.